|May 18th - Jun 30th||Jul 1st - Jul 19th||Jul 20th - Sep 22nd|

 Take a day and spend it getting back to nature.
-The Johnstone Strait Orca Opportunity Guided Sea Kayaking Day Trip is a journey into the wilderness.
+The Johnstone Strait Wildlife Opportunity Guided Sea Kayaking Day Trip is a journey into the wilderness.

 Family fun and relaxed nature interpretation